Epilepsy and Seizures in Children

 and be tired after the seizure (postictal state).
 Types of generalized seizures include:

 consciousness and staring.
 Your child will likely maintain posture.
-His or her mouth
+Their mouth or

-or face may twitch or eyes may blink rapidly.
-The seizure usually lasts no longer
+face may twitch or eyes may blink rapidly.
+The seizure usually lasts no longer than

-He or she may go on with activities as though nothing happened.
-These seizures may
+They may go on with activities as though nothing happened.
+These seizures may occur

-occur several times a day.
-This type of seizure is sometimes mistaken for a learning
+several times a day.
+This type of seizure is sometimes mistaken for a learning or

-or behavioral problem.
-Absence seizures almost always start between ages 4 to 12.
+behavioral problem.
+Absence seizures almost always start between ages 4 and 12.

-loss of muscle tone and may fall from a standing position or suddenly drop his or
+loss of muscle tone and may fall from a standing position or suddenly drop their head.

 (straighten out), and tremor (shake).
 This is followed by contraction and relaxation